-Non-market values and benefit transfer tool (IRP2-WP2)
+Non-market values and Benefit Transfer (IRP2-WP2)

-This work package will update the collation of existing non-market valuation information and develop a benefit transfer tool.
 It is not always possible or appropriate to conduct original non-market valuation studies.
 Benefit transfer is the systematic extrapolation of existing non-market valuation results to new contexts.
 Its main attraction is that it saves on cost, relative to conducting original studies for every case where a decision is needed.
 Using benefit transfer methods, findings (values, functions) from the original study site are transferred to the site where benefits need to be calculated.
 If carefully conducted, benefit transfers have the potential to provide a reasonable approximation of the value for situations that lack an original non-market valuation study.
 There are different methods to conduct benefit transfer: meta-analysis, function transfer and unit value (means) transfer.
 Each of these methods have their strengths and weaknesses.